The 11 Most Shocking TV Twists of 2017

 As we count down the final days of the year, ET highlights the 11 most jaw-dropping TV plot twists from 2017 that had us reaching for the remote and desperately pressing rewind.

-The Good Place The Twist: The humans were actually in The Bad Place all along.
+The Twist: The humans were actually in The Bad Place all along.

 The Good Place accomplished what many TV shows often fail to do: create and successfully execute a game-changing reveal so mind-blowing that it upends the fabric of the show, propelling it to another dimension creatively.
 That’s exactly what the season one finale twist did, when Eleanor, Chidi, Tahani and Jason discovered -- along with the unsuspecting audience -- that they weren’t actually in The Good Place.
 They were in The Bad Place all along.
 It’s a twist so perfectly achieved that none of us saw it coming and it made the current season so much more exciting.
 Congrats, hooligans, you pulled off the best TV twist of the year.

-This Is Us The Twist: Jack’s death is related to a house fire.
+The Twist: Jack’s death is related to a house fire.

 When This Is Us creator Dan Fogelman said fans would learn more about how Jack died in the season two premiere, he wasn’t lying.
 While the popular topic of discussion has revolved around Jack’s demise (the how, the when, the why, the what), the final moments of the Sept.
 26 premiere revealed a definitive answer: the Pearson patriarch’s death had something to do with the Pearson home burning down to rubble.
 The scene itself was a shock to the system and Mandy Moore’s performance in that moment -- the unrelenting wails of a wife in shock -- made us all the more devastated as the answers to Jack’s death slowly come.